greggman/webgl-memory/README.md

 ## Thoughts

-I'm not total convinced this is the right way to do this.
+I'm not totally convinced this is the right way to do this.
 If I was making a webgl app and I wanted to know this stuff I think I'd track it myself by wrapping my own creation functions.